azizkhanp/interview-questions/README.md

 What is code coverage in sonar qube?
 Git branch Strategies?
 Do you have experience in configuration management tools like Ansible?

-Do you need to install anything during the provisioning process using Terraform?
+How to install anything during the provisioning process using Terraform? or what are the provisioners in terraform? provisioners are used to execute scripts or commands on the local machine or the remote machine during the provisioning process.
+  Local Exec Provisioner (local-exec):
+  Remote Exec Provisioner (remote-exec):
+  File Provisioner (file):

 How would you save any particular resource while destroying the complete infra.?
 Lifecycle in terraform?
 - lifecycle {
     create_before_destroy = true
     prevent_destroy       = true